welderlourenco/laravel-facebook/README.md

 ---

-In any page, before calling the connect() or process() method use the change() passing 2 required method and 2 optional to change the app before connecting.
+In any page, before calling the connect() or process() method use the change() passing 2 required arguments and 2 optional to change the app before connecting.

 **Example: Get the login url from another app.**